rust-lang/cc-rs/find-msvc-tools/README.md

 # find-msvc-tools

+> This crate is maintained by the library team, primarily for use by the `cc` crate and not intended for external use (except as a transitive dependency).
+This crate may make major changes to its APIs or be deprecated without warning.

 An internal use library for finding windows-specific tools, reading MSVC versions from the registry and from COM interfaces.